moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 ### Layout

 * Reduced paddings on small screens (max.
 768px) to be able to show a little bit more content and less whitespace.
+* Removed unnecessary double border and padding around blocks in main column on Dashboard.

 How this theme works